araschermer/python-code/README.md

 ## About The Project

-These projects were developed, documented and tested to improve one's skills mainly in python and  its most common modules and relevant frameworks.
+These projects are developed, documented and tested to mainly improve one's skills in python and its most common modules and relevant frameworks.